 - Check the wood chip holder periodically to determine the burning status of the wood chips.

-- Always keep the smoker door close when adding more wood chips.
+- Always keep the smoker door closed when adding more wood chips.
 Otherwise, the loader may get hot despite the handle not being hot.

 How to Assemble Masterbuilt Electric Smoker – Assembly Process